goswinr/Fesh.Rhino/README.md

 ![Screenshot](https://raw.githubusercontent.com/goswinr/Fesh.Rhino/main/Media/screen1.png)

 ## Getting started
+After downloading from Releases or compiling via dotnet buid.
+Drag and drop the file Fesh.rhp into Rhino.
+Then Launch the editor with the command 'Fesh'.

-you will always need to add a reference to RhinoCommon.dll
+You will always need to add a reference to RhinoCommon.dll

 ```fsharp